Leadership in event management: the qualities that lead teams to success

 Trust and delegation

 Then, because of their humility, leaders trust team members and empower them to make decisions autonomously.
+Or they have a cross-functional team to run the tasks.
 They do not micromanage every single event aspect and trust the team to resolve any potential issues.

 Indeed, leaders delegate tasks according to the level of expertise, identifying each team member´s strengths and weaknesses.